 So Joe experiences anxiety.
 He wants to be at work on time and he wants to get gas.
 If he doesn't stop and get gas he might be very late to work.
-Or he may not be able to get to a gas station after work.
+Or he may not get to a gas station after work.
 He wants two apparently opposite things at the same time.